karlitxo/xen-backup-scripts/README.md

 Change if needed to specify which disks goes to backup.

-to start dd backup of disks  do
+-to start dd backup of disks  do
 ./make_dd_backup

 Result will be in form of *.tgz gzipped files in directory for every disk from file given in config with disk_list_for_dd

-to start filesystem backup (if applicable)  do
+-to start filesystem backup (if applicable)  do

 ./make_tar_backup_of_fs